CHORI Summer Student Research Program

 How is an ‘under-represented student’ defined?

-Under-representation is defined by our SSRP program and the National Science Foundation as a student who falls into at least ONE of the THREE categories below.
+Under-representation is defined by the National Science Foundation as a student who falls into at least ONE of the THREE categories below.
 Please review carefully.

 OR